Related Certificates

 Advisement

-The HBSSW will assign each MSW/PhD student a major professor.
+Each MSW/PhD student in the Helen Bader School of Social Welfare will be assigned a major professor as their advisor.
 This assignment is based on congruence between the applicant’s interests and the expertise of the major professor.
 In consultation with the director of the PhD program, the student may change major professors after beginning the program, but no applicant will be admitted unless a doctoral faculty member in social welfare agrees to serve as major professor.

 Financial Assistance

-Through a combination of tuition remission, teaching assistantships, research assistantships, fellowships, and other options, the program will attempt to provide financial assistance to all admitted students during their first four years in the program.
-Applicants needing additional information on other sources of financial assistance, such as student loans, should contact the campus’s Office of Financial Aid.
+Through a combination of tuition remission, teaching assistantships, research assistantships, fellowships, and other competitive funding options, the program will attempt to provide financial assistance to admitted students during their first four years in the program.
+Funding is not guaranteed.
+Applicants needing additional information on other sources of financial assistance, such as student loans, should contact the UWM Office of Student Financial Services.

 Credits and Courses